George Holyoake: Secularism

 Holyoake nonetheless underwent six months' imprisonment and editorship of the Oracle changed hands.
 After the paper closed at the end of 1843, Holyoake founded a more moderate one, The Movement, which survived into 1845.
-Holyoake also founded the Reasoner, where he developed the concept of secularism, followed by the Secular Review in August 1876.
+Holyoake also founded The Reasoner, where he developed the concept of secularism,.
+Among the causes he supported through the paper was that of Thomas Pooley, who was imprisoned for twenty-one months on a blasphemy charge in 1857.
+It was followed by the Secular Review in August 1876.
 He was the last person indicted for publishing an unstamped newspaper, but the prosecution was dropped when the tax was withdrawn.

 He retained his disbelief in God, but after the Oracle soon came to see "atheism" as a negative term, preferring "secularism".
 He then adopted the term "agnostic", when it appeared.

 In the 1850s Holyoake and Charles Southwell were lecturing in East London.
 Harriet Law, then a Baptist, began debating with them, and in the process changed her beliefs.
 She "saw the light of reason" in 1855 and became a supporter of Holyoake and a prominent secular speaker.

 After an 1877 split with Charles Bradlaugh and Annie Besant, leaders of the National Secular Society (NSS), Holyoake, Charles Watts and Harriet Law founded the British Secular Union, which remained active until 1884.